MaryDavis89/3013-Algorithms/Assignments/A06/TakeHome.md

 Suppose that an open-address hash table has a capacity of 1000 and it contains 100 elements.
 What is the table's load factor?

+A - The load factor is .1 because it number of entries divided by the number of slots in the table

 -----

 ## Q2